NauruOfficial Name: Republic of Nauru

 VICTIMS OF CRIME: If you or someone you know becomes the victim of a crime abroad, you should contact the local police and the nearest U.S. embassy or consulate.
 We can:

 - Help you find appropriate medical care if you are the victim of violent crimes such as assault or rape.

 - Put you in contact with the appropriate police authorities, and if you want us to, contact family members or friends.

 - Help you understand the local criminal justice process and direct you to local attorneys, although it is important to remember that local authorities are responsible for investigating and prosecuting the crime.

-The local equivalent to the “911” emergency phone numbers in Nauru are as follows:
+The local equivalent to the “911” emergency phone numbers are as follows in Naru:

 Service Short Code Numbers